Brain-Based Spiritual Practices

 The imagined space meditation begins with paying attention to the breath.

-The person then imagines a large open doorway located behind them, and to their right side.
-On the other side, there is nothing but endless space.
-One subject felt fear at the thought of imagining so much space, so we added a rail to her doorway.
+The person then imagines a wall located behind them, and to their left side.
+On the other (right) side, there is nothing but endless space.
+One subject felt fear at the thought of imagining so much space.
 The person holds the imagination for as long as they can.
 That's the entire technique.

 In normal subjects, imagining space on the right side has been much more pleasant than on the left, a result that corroborates the observation that stimulation of the hippocampus through complex magnetic signals on the right is more pleasant than on the left, a result that was a bit perplexing at first, as the right side of the limbic system is more often associated with negative affect.
 My current operating hypothesis is that the right amygdala is specialized for negative affect with the right hippocampus specialized for positive cognitive styles.
 This agrees with the evidence provided by participants in the Shakti Project.